Snook/stone-river-design/README.md

 # Stone River Design

-Store front powered by the Etsy API
+Store front powered by the Etsy API.